 The bridle connects to the anchor chain with a Mantus chain hook that locks onto the chain to prevent the hook from unlatching when the anchor chain is slack.

 This project has taken some time.
-I started in May 2019 by marking the anchor chain in Holland, MI, replaced the house battery in November 2019 in Orange Beach, AL, and am just adding the Victron battery monitor and anchor bridle in February 2021 in the Florida Keys.
-However, having a reliable and safe ground tackle system is important.
+I started in May 2019 by marking the anchor chain in Holland, MI, replaced the house battery in November 2019 in Orange Beach, AL, added the Victron battery monitor and anchor bridle in February 2021 in the Florida Keys, and replaced anchor #1 with a Rocna anchor in July 2021.
+Having a reliable and safe ground tackle system is important.
 We intend to anchor out more as we head north on the Great Loop, and knowing we are safe “on the hook” makes the work worthwhile.